n2k/dockpeek/README.md

 ### Option 3: Docker Swarm/Stack Deployment (with Traefik)

-Dockpeek now supports native Docker Swarm mode!
-You can deploy Dockpeek as a stack, with a single socket-proxy instance, and view/manage all Swarm services and tasks in the dashboard.
-This is ideal for production clusters using Traefik as an ingress proxy.
+Dockpeek natively supports Docker Swarm, You can deploy Dockpeek as a stack, with a single socket-proxy instance, and view/manage all Swarm services and tasks in the dashboard.
+This configuration is ideal for production clusters using Traefik as an ingress proxy.

 **Example stack file (docker-compose-swarm-socket.yml):**